A Local’s Guide to Visiting Serifos, Greece

 Ferry connections with other islands

-Serifos is connected with various other Cyclades islands year-round through a line that connects Syros, Paros, Serifos, Sifnos, Kimolos, and Milos.
+Serifos is connected with various other Cyclades islands year-round through a line that connects Syros, Paros, Sifnos, Kimolos, and Milos.
 The line runs twice a week, so always be sure to check the schedule and make sure that it works with your travel dates.

 Where to buy ferry tickets